-BUS 408 FEDERAL TAXATION: CORPORATIONS, PARTNERSHIPS, ESTATES AND TRUSTS
+FEDERAL TAXATION: CORPORATIONS, PARTNERSHIPS, ESTATES AND TRUSTS Three credit hours BUS 408

 This course is a study of current federal tax laws applicable to corporations, partnerships, estates and trusts.
 Tax reporting, planning and research are an integral part of this course.